-Daily new COVID-19 cases decline from peak in early September - Salisbury Post
+Average daily COVID-19 cases decline from peak in early September - Salisbury Post

 As of Monday, there were 362 active cases, 21 Rowan residents hospitalized, 2,619 people recovered and 81 deaths.
 There have been 35,339 tests conducted in Rowan County and 3,062 positives.

-As cases have slowed, local demographic data remains relatively unchanged.
-Women make up a majority — 53.3% — of cases among Rowan You nay residents.
+As new cases have slowed, local demographic data remains relatively unchanged.
+Women make up a majority — 53.3% — of cases among Rowan County residents.
 The 18-35 age group has a plurality of cases, at 920.
 The 36-50 age group is next-highest, at 706.
 Hispanic Rowan Countians continue to be disproportionately affected by the outbreak, with 29% of all positives.

 The average age of positives is 43.3.
 The average age of those hospitalized is 63, and 80 is the average age of the dead.